 The pick

-Take Bell at 1.12 or 2.01.
-If you can flip a 1.11 plus a 2027 fourth for a 1.10 to grab him earlier, the trade math works.
-The Hill departure is the catalyst that unlocks the WR2 path.
+Take Bell at 2.05 or earlier.
+If you can flip a 2.07 plus a 2027 fourth for a 2.04 to grab him a couple spots earlier, the trade math works.
+The Hill release and Waddle trade are the catalysts that already unlocked the WR2 path.

 For more on the WR class in this range, see Antonio Williams in Washington, Denzel Boston in Cleveland, and the Tier 1 rookie WR group overview.